WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

 In my cases, I have had a C++ core and wrappers in (some subset of):
 Python, R, Julia, TypeScript, and Rust.

-Each of these languages has its own documentation style and native tools.
-But I want one website to host the output of all of them.
+Each of these languages has its own documentation style and native tools for emitting it in various formats.
+But I want one unified way to generate a website which documents all of them.

 ## The goal

-Eventually, we'd like a website that has a "languages" page.
+Eventually, we'd like a website that has [a "languages" page](https://roualdes.github.io/bridgestan/latest/languages.html).
 This page will have one subpage for each language, and that subpage will have roughly the same format: